Tesla's stock soars after company posts surprising 3Q profit

 The positive results announced Wednesday came after Tesla lost $1.1 billion during the first half of the year.
 That had caused many investors to lose faith in the company even as it boosted sales of its vehicles.

-Doubts about Tesla forced its stock to fall by 23% so far this year, while the bellwether Standard & Poor's 500 index has climbed 20% so far.
-But Tesla's shares recovered a big chunk of those losses after its third-quarter numbers came out, soaring by nearly 18% to $299.41 in extended trading.
+Doubts about Tesla led its stock to fall by 23% so far this year, while the bellwether Standard & Poor's 500 index has climbed 20%.
+But Tesla's shares recovered a big chunk of those losses after its third-quarter numbers came out, soaring 20% to $306 in extended trading.

-The rally stemmed largely to the widespread expectation on Wall Street that Tesla would registere yet another significant loss for the July-September period.
+The rally stemmed largely from investors' surprise given the widespread expectation on Wall Street that Tesla would register yet another significant loss for the July-September period.
 Analysts surveyed by FactSet had projected Tesla would lose about $253 million during the third quarter.

 Instead, Tesla delivered a "jaw dropper," said Wedbush Securities analyst Daniel Ives.
 "The Street wanted profitability and Tesla delivered in big fashion."